tara-mulvaney/idea-spinner/packages/spinner/docs/classes/Spinner.md

 # Class: Spinner

 Simulates the spinning of a slot-machine-like object.
-You can spin it multiple times simultaneously and poll for changes in real time.
+It can manage multiple spins simultaneously.

 ## Constructors